-This afternoon the Mecklenburg County Commissioners were presented with the latest updates on the city’s new North Tryon Vision Plan, which would completely redevelop most of the area between Tryon and College, from Sixth to Eighth Streets.
+The Mecklenburg County Commissioners were recently presented with the latest updates on the city’s new North Tryon Vision Plan, which would completely redevelop most of the area between Tryon and College, from Sixth to Eighth Streets.

 The hope is that the redevelopment would cause a sort of ‘catalyst effect’ around the area and would attract new developers to continue the growth.